General Electric: Anticipated $8 billion loss upon disposition of Baker Hughes

-Other
+Final years and three-way split (2018–2024)

 In 2018, the GE Pension Plan reported losses of US$3.3 billion on plan assets.

 In 2018, General Electric changed the discount rate used to calculate the actuarial liabilities of its pension plans.
 The rate was increased from 3.64% to 4.34%.
 Consequently, the reported liability for the underfunded pension plans decreased by $7 billion year-over-year, from $34.2 billion in 2017 to $27.2 billion in 2018.

 In October 2018, General Electric announced it would "freeze pensions" for about 20,000 salaried U.S. employees.
-The employees will be moved to a defined-contribution retirement plan in 2021.
+The employees will be moved to a defined contribution retirement plan in 2021.

 On March 30, 2020, General Electric factory workers protested to convert jet engine factories to make ventilators during the COVID-19 crisis.

-In June 2020, GE made an agreement to sell its Lighting business to Savant Systems, Inc., an industry leader in the professional smart home space.
-Financial details of the transaction were not disclosed.
+In June 2020, GE made an agreement to sell its Lighting business to Savant Systems, Inc. Financial details of the transaction were not disclosed.

 In November 2020, General Electric warned it would be cutting jobs waiting for a recovery due to the COVID-19 pandemic.

+On November 9, 2021, the company announced it would divide itself into three public companies.
+On July 18, 2022, GE unveiled the brand names of the companies it had devised through its planned separation: GE Aerospace, GE HealthCare, and GE Vernova.
+The new companies are respectively focused on aerospace, healthcare, and energy (renewable energy, power, and digital).
+The first spin-off of GE HealthCare was finalized on January 4, 2023; GE continues to hold 10.24% of shares and intends to sell the remaining over time.
+This was followed by the spin-off of GE's portfolio of energy businesses, which became GE Vernova on April 2, 2024.
+Following these transactions, GE became an aviation-focused company; GE Aerospace is the legal successor of the original GE.
+The company's legal name is still General Electric Company.